shanirivers/100-Days-Of-Code-Challenge/log.md

 ---
 # 100 Days Of Code - Log

+### Day 033: December 27, 2017

+**Today's Progress**: Wrote notes on how to create search bar and a custom one, so it makes sense to me.
+Implemented a custom bar successfully to project.

+**Thoughts**: Took a while to write out notes, but it helped me a lot to have it written out and to follow it to implement one.

+### Day 032: December 26-25, 2017

+**Today's Progress**: Did two tutorials to figure out how to create a search bar and the other was how to create a custom one.

+**Thoughts**: Took a bit to figure it out as both tuts had deprecated code.

 ### Day 031: December 12-17, 2017

 **Today's Progress**: Had a horrible bug that was affecting my custom tableview cell's constraints.
 I created the constraints all in code using visual format language and so it took me a while to figure out since the only way to debug it is at run-time.
 It basically took one line (minus a variable to hold the value) to reset the frame.